 Here are a few things I am hoping to remember about walking and about life when I get home.

 * Sometimes changing a small thing makes a huge difference to how well you can walk.
-(Like shoe laces, padding a blister or eating a bite of dried mango)
+(Like shoe laces, padding a blister or eating a bite of dried mango).
+Changing small things in life can be powerful too.

 * I don’t need to rush or keep up with everyone.
-I can take care of myself as I walk.
+I can take care of myself as I walk and live.

 * It is amazing to have someone in your life who will slow down to walk with you for a while.
 Thanks Colin.

 * Having less stuff on my back (and on my mind) makes me feel free.
 Decluttering will continue back home.
-Get those good will bags ready girls!!!
+I plan to purge and donate to others who need what no longer serves me.

 * I am sure I will want to write more about this but for now I want to put this to the side and write more about coming into Santiago

 As we came into the square and walked through town we saw some familiar faces and many more new ones.
 We reunited with some we have come to know over the past month and saw others we passed on the road yet had never spoken to.
 Here in the center of Santiago all of us somehow seem connected.
-It is really wonderful to see so many happy, joyful yet tired people experiencing the ends of this part of their journeys together.
+It is really wonderful to see so many happy, joyful and deservedly tired people experiencing the end of their individual Camino together.

-As I write this blog today I am waiting on the long line with hundreds of other pilgrims who are waiting to receive Their compastella (a certificate to say where you came from and how far you have come) it will take over 90 mins but it is part of the experience we decided we should complete.
-Along with this we attended the pilgrim mass with the infamous incense wafting through the cathedral.
-Now we are tired and getting ready to begin a shorter Camino to Finisterre (the end of the earth) with Colin and his brother Mike.
+As I write this blog today I am waiting on a long line with hundreds of other pilgrims.
+We are waiting to receive our Compastella (a certificate to say where you came from and how far you have come) it will take over 90 mins to get to the front of the line but it is part of the experience we decided we should complete.
+Earlier we attended the pilgrim mass with the infamous incense wafting through the large historic cathedral.
+Both memorable rights of passage at the end of this experience.
+Now we are tired and getting ready to begin a shorter Camino to Finisterre (the end of the earth).
+Colin’s brother, Mike will walk with us.
 He met us here today and it is sure to be a nice trip together.